sqlballs/sqlworkshops-sqlg2c/sqlgroundtocloud/04-SQLServerOnTheMicrosoftAzurePlatform.md

 > Note: If you're specifically looking at SQL Server on RHEL Azure VMs, there's a full operations guide available [here](https://azure.microsoft.com/en-us/resources/sql-server-on-rhel-azure-vms-operations-guide/
 ).

-> Note: In an earlier module of this workshop, you learned about some of the problems SQL Server 2019 is solving.
-The same applies in an Azure SQL VM (if you choose 2019 as the target).
+> Note: In an earlier module of this workshop, you learned about some of the problems SQL Server is solving.
+The same applies in an Azure SQL VM.

 #### Azure SQL Database options